Modules

 description: "Conversion rate measures the percentage of users who sign-up."

-calculation: "ratio"
+type: "ratio"

 time: "site.visit_at"